null

 Fraying or splitting at the ends of a bully stick is another sign that it’s time to throw it away.
 These changes can create small, sharp pieces that might harm your dog’s mouth or digestive tract.
 A change in color, such as a dull or faded appearance, can also suggest that the bully stick is no longer safe.

 Additionally, an unusual odor emanating from the bully stick is a warning sign that it may need to be discarded.
-While bully sticks naturally have a distinct smell, any significant change in odor can indicate the presence of harmful toxins, bacterial contamination, or spoilage.
+While bully sticks naturally have a distinct odor, any significant change in odor can indicate harmful toxins, bacterial contamination, or spoilage.
+If pests or mold are present, the bully stick should be discarded immediately.
+Minor changes in appearance or odor are not always cause for concern, but if you notice significant changes, it's best to discard the bully stick to keep your pet safe.

 Monitoring Chew Time